alx9r/StructuredResource/README.md

 The name `Ensure` should only be used to specify whether a resource is present or absent because that is its customary meaning in PowerShell DSC. `Ensure` is of type `[Ensure]` so that it can only take the values `Present` and `Absent`.  `Ensure` has default value `Present` because omitting `Ensure` should cause the resource to ensure presence.

-### [x] PR.3: Other public resource properties have no default value.
+### [x] <del>PR.3: Other public resource properties have no default value</del>

 **Reason**

-Omitting optional parameters means the configuration affected by the parameter should remain unchanged.
-A default value for a public resource property defeats that behavior because the configuration gets set to the default value when the parameter is omitted.
+<del>Omitting optional parameters means the configuration affected by the parameter should remain unchanged.
+A default value for a public resource property defeats that behavior because the configuration gets set to the default value when the parameter is omitted.</del>

+This rule was removed because a resource author could reasonably opt that an omitted value should change the affected configuration to a default value.
+A user can still override such behavior by specifying `$null` for such a parameter thereby preventing any change to the affected configuration.

 ### [x] PR.4: `Mode` public resource parameter.